TemApex/payday2-vtc/README.md

 **Notes:**
 - This mod does not play nicely with PDTH HUD.
 Any text that I've removed (being revived, "You need X item", etc) will display an interaction bar but no text.
 Any other HUDs that add a border to interactions might also look strange, but will function normally.
 - As much as I wanted to remove certain hint messages entirely ("You can't stand up here"), it causes problems with the default HUD and some (maybe all) custom HUDs.
 If a hint message is empty it still creates a box for the empty text, for this reason I've chosen to simplify all the hints instead.
-- There are alarm reasons for cameras, civs, and guards detecting body bags but the game doesn't use them.
+- There are alarm reasons for cameras, civs, and guards detecting body bags but the game doesn't use them (seems like a bug).
 Despite this I've changed them anyway.